terryaney/Documentation.Camelot/KatApps.md

 Scenario 2: Using `application.calculate()` method with custom options.
 When calling `calculate()` with custom options, you must provide a `calcEngines` array property specifying the [CalcEngine(s)](#CalcEngine-Object) you want to run.

-1. The `processResults` (default is `true`) property case be used to indicate whether results should go through the normal calculation life cycle and have results processed.
+1. The `processCalculationResults` parameter (default is `true`) can be used to indicate whether results should go through the normal calculation life cycle and have results processed.
-1. If `processResults` is `true`, then the `key` property provided must match the `key` property provided in the [rbl-config element](#Using-Kaml-View's-<rbl-config>-for-Configuration) to ensure proper result processing.
+1. If `processCalculationResults` is `true`, then the `key` property provided on each CalcEngine must match the `key` property provided in the original [rbl-config element](#Using-Kaml-View's-<rbl-config>-for-Configuration) configuration to ensure proper result processing.
 If no key was originally configured, use `default` as the value.
-1. If `processResults` is `false`, then the `key` property does not need to match and a `calculationDone` delegate should be provided to process results when they are complete.
+1. If `processCalculationResults` is `false`, then the `key` property does not need to match and a `calculationDone` delegate should be provided to process results when they are complete.

 ```html
 <p><a rbl-on="click:runDiffCalcEngine" data-process-results="true">Run Diff CalcEngine</a></p>